lurume84/bling-wrt/usb.md

 Every time you connect the USB you will have to mount it executing the `mount /dev/sda /mnt/usb` command.

-We now have USB support for storing anything we want...like a [Video downloader](videos.md)!
+We now have USB support for storing anything we want from any application...like a [Video downloader](videos.md)!